blakeofwilliam/intro-to-real-js/README.md

 #### Enter node.js
 The concept behind node.js was to take this highly perfomant scripting language, and give it a wrapper (that is not the web browser) to execute Javascript without requiring a browser while also providing access to the lower-level machine that is typically reserved for more traditional server-side languages.

-This allowed Javascript to access the file server, to run an HTTP server to accept its own web requests, and to perform command-line triggered tasks locally on the machine.
+This allowed Javascript to access the file system, to run an HTTP server to accept its own web requests, and to perform command-line triggered tasks locally on the machine.
 For example, you could create a single project that houses an HTTP server to accept requests at all applicable routes, has some command-line executed Javascript tasks to convert your LESS to CSS... _**all with just Javascript**_!!!

 This is just a high-level explanation of what node.js is used for, but it only scratches the surface.
 In a "quick start" scenario, the real power of node.js comes with its counterpart [npm](#npm-overview).